-- o if a market that was previously considered active (Level 1) became inactive (Level 2 or Level 3) or vice versa; or - if significant inputs that were previously unobservable (Level 3) became observable (Level 2) or vice versa.
+- or vice versa; or - f significant inputs that were previously unobservable (Level 3) became observable (Level 2) or vice versa.

 When a change in the categorisation occurs, the Group recognises transfers between levels of the fair value hierarchy (i.e. transfers into and out of each level of the fair value hierarchy) on the date the event or change in circumstances occurred.